-Once again I had the privilege to attend a session organised by the Ghetto Fighters’ House museum.
+Once again I had the privilege to attend a session organized by the Ghetto Fighters’ House museum.
 A very informative session and also very chilling the witness accounts.

 This program is in partnership with Liberation 75, Remember the Women Institute, the Rabin Chair Forum, Classrooms Without Borders, the House of the Wannsee Conference Memorial and Educational Site, and the Johannesburg Holocaust and Genocide Center.